Ferla & Pine Nut Crisps

 Preheat the oven to 350º F. Grease an 8½" x 4½" metal loaf pan and line it with a strip of parchment that covers the bottom of the pan and extends up and over the long sides.
 Line a baking sheet with parchment paper.
 Set the pans aside.

-Put both flours, sugar, salt, soda and Ferla Spice into a mixing bowl and whisk gently to mix thoroughly.
+Put both flours, sugar, salt, soda and Ferla Spice into a mixing bowl and mix thoroughly.
 Stir in the currants and pine nuts.

 In a separate bowl, combine the oil with the buttermilk.
 Add the buttermilk mixture to the flour mixture — fold it in using strong, quick strokes until you have a very thick batter.
 Don’t over mix.

 Scoop the batter into the loaf pan and even it out with a spatula.
 Put the pan into the oven and bake the loaf until the top is lightly browned and a toothpick stuck into the middle comes out clean, about 25-30 minutes.